BenAHOU/benahou.github.io/README.md

 * Fellowship of [Spark Innovative Talent Cultivation Program](http://www.tuef.tsinghua.edu.cn/column/sp1) at Tsinghua University.

+## Support

+This part is for update of some important papers with only paper version.
+All of the following papers are scanned by myself without special mentioned.
+By downloading these papers via this link, it is regarded as default that you permit that it must **be restriced to be utilised for academic research purpose**.
+The claim of my own is that, it is merely for the convenience of the mathematical scientific research and the community, without any other purpose.
+Any further commercial behaviour by the vistor has no connection with myself.

+1. Compensated compactness and Hardy spaces.
+R. Coifman, P.-L. Lions, Y. Meyer, and S. Semmes. _Journal de Mathématiques pures et appliquées_, **72** (1993). p.
+247 à 286. <a href="pdfs/CLMS_Compensated compactness and Hardy spaces.pdf" target="_blank">PDF</a>.

 ## Miscellaneous

 1. Exposé: Introduction to real harmonic analysis, II: BMO and Hardy spaces.
 March 2022. <a href="pdfs/Ben_Introduction_to_Real_Harmonic_Analysis__II.pdf" target="_blank">PDF</a>.